-NVIDIA announces quad-core Tegra 4i chip with integrated 4G LTE, also reveals Phoenix reference phoneAlex Wagner - Deputy Managing Editor, News Desk
+NVIDIA announces quad-core Tegra 4i chip with integrated 4G LTE, also reveals Phoenix reference phoneAlex Wagner - Editorial Director of News and Content

 It's been less than a month since NVIDIA first took the wraps off of its new Tegra 4 processor, but today the company decided to add another chip to its roster.
 NVIDIA this morning officially announced the Tegra 4i, which is its first processor with integrated 4G LTE support.
 The Tegra 4i, previously known as Project Grey, is a 2.3GHz quad-core processor based on ARM's R4 Cortex-A9 CPU, and unsurprisingly, there's also a fifth companion core included that's meant to help conserve battery life during less-intensive tasks.
 NVIDIA says that the Tegra 4i features 60 custom GPU cores that can help it to power 1080p displays.

 We've been hearing about NVIDIA's plans to offer a Tegra processor with integrated LTE support for some time now, so it's nice to see the company finally come through and officially announce the Tegra 4i.
 The Tegra 4i differs slightly from the Tegra 4 that we saw at CES, including 60 GPU cores rather than 72 and using a different ARM core, I'm sure that NVIDIA is pleased to have its own chip with baked-in LTE.
 Unfortunately, it's not yet clear what new hardware might feature the Tegra 4i processor or when we might see such devices come to market.